tobias-roy/RazorTodo/README.md

 ```

 ## Future development
-#### Error handling
+#### Error handling on submit
-Currently version 1.0 does not support any special error handling - This is planned for the next release
+Currently version 1.2 only supports errorhandling on main page loads - We plan to expand this to also handle a faulty connection on a task submit, edit or delete.